Saturday November 10, 2018

 There are various steps involved in translating manual test scripts to automation.

-Steps which are required for testing and which needs to be automated.
+Steps that are required for testing and which need to be automated.

 State of the Application -> Test Steps -> Verification and Validation -> Test Data -> Results -> Post Operation